deepflowio/docs/translate/translated/05-features/05-auto-tagging/03-meta-tags.md

     "name": "xxxx", // Name
     "namespace": "xxxx", // Name of the associated namespace "labels": {
-      // Labels, can upload an empty dictionary "key1": "value1"
+      // labels, can upload an empty dictionary "key1": "value1"
     },
     "ownerReferences": {
-      // Information of the associated workload
+      // Information about the associated workload
       "name": "xxxx",
       "uid": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     }